Carbon sequestration: Carbon farming

+Prairies

+Prairie restoration is a conservation effort to restore prairie lands that were destroyed due to industrial, agricultural, commercial, or residential development.
+The primary aim is to return areas and ecosystems to their previous state before their depletion.
+The mass of SOC able to be stored in these restored plots is typically greater than the previous crop, acting as a more effective carbon sink.

 Biochar

 Biochar is charcoal created by pyrolysis of biomass waste.
 The resulting material is added to a landfill or used as a soil improver to create terra preta.
-Addition of pyrogenic organic carbon (biochar) is a novel strategy to increase the soil-C stock for the long term and to mitigate global warming by offsetting the atmospheric C (up to 9.5 Gigatons C annually).
+Adding biochar may increase the soil-C stock for the long term and so mitigate global warming by offsetting the atmospheric C (up to 9.5 Gigatons C annually).
 In the soil, the biochar carbon is unavailable for oxidation to CO_{2} and consequential atmospheric release.
 However concerns have been raised about biochar potentially accelerating release of the carbon already present in the soil.

 Terra preta, an anthropogenic, high-carbon soil, is also being investigated as a sequestration mechanism.
 By pyrolysing biomass, about half of its carbon can be reduced to charcoal, which can persist in the soil for centuries, and makes a useful soil amendment, especially in tropical soils (biochar or agrichar).

-Geologic carbon sequestration

 Burial of biomass

-Burying biomass (such as trees) directly, mimics the natural processes that created fossil fuels.
+Burying biomass (such as trees) directly mimics the natural processes that created fossil fuels.
 The global potential for carbon sequestration using wood burial is estimated to be 10 ± 5 GtC/yr and largest rates in tropical forests (4.2 GtC/yr), followed by temperate (3.7 GtC/yr) and boreal forests (2.1 GtC/yr).
-There is an estimated 65 GtC lying on the floor of the world's forests as coarse woody material which could be buried and costs for wood burial carbon sequestration run at 50 USD/tC which is much lower than carbon capture from e.g. power plant emissions.
+In 2008, Ning Zeng of the University of Maryland estimated 65 GtC lying on the floor of the world's forests as coarse woody material which could be buried and costs for wood burial carbon sequestration run at US$50/tC which is much lower than carbon capture from e.g. power plant emissions.
 CO2 fixation into woody biomass is a natural process carried out through photosynthesis.
-This is a nature-based solution and suggested methods include the use of "wood vaults" to store the wood-containing carbon under oxygen-free conditions.
+This is a nature-based solution and methods being trialled include the use of "wood vaults" to store the wood-containing carbon under oxygen-free conditions.

+In 2022, a certification organization published methodologies for biomass burial.
+Other biomass storage proposals have included the burial of biomass deep underwater, including at the bottom of the Black Sea.

-Geological sequestration
+Geological carbon sequestration

+Underground storage in suitable geologic formations

-Geological sequestration refers to the storage of CO2 underground in depleted oil and gas reservoirs, saline formations, or deep, un-minable coal beds.
+Geological sequestration refers to the storage of CO2 underground in depleted oil and gas reservoirs, saline formations, or deep, coal beds unsuitable for mining.